 Abortion is a well-established, safe health care procedure.
 Most regions in Aotearoa New Zealand have local abortion services.
-From 1 November 2022 an early medical abortion (EMA) by phone service will be available.
+DECIDE's early medical abortion (EMA) by phone service is now available.

 If you want to get an abortion, you can: